 The Sharks cut the lead to 2-1 late in the first period when Mike Grier jammed home a loose puck after Mark Bell's poor-angle shot handcuffed goalie Jean-Sebastien Giguere.

 Then in the second, Scott Parker upended Ryan Getzlaf with an open-ice check.
 This led to a brief bout between Parker and George Parros.
-Although the fight itself was a relative clunker, Parker ended up on top, which fueled the atmosphere at the rink.

 But again the Ducks quickly replied on the scoreboard.
 Less than two minutes after the fight, Andy McDonald scored in transition when Chris Kunitz spotted him with an alert pass to the weak side to make it 3-1.